Table of Contents

 A lifestyle that has no physical activeness.

 In most cases, a disease of the right coronary artery is easily diagnosed when and if the patient undergoes an episode of stroke.
-In case the patient shows a few of the signs and symptoms of cardiovascular disease, CAD or coronary artery condition may get diagnosed.
+In case the patient shows a few of the signs and symptoms of cardiovascular disease, CAD or coronary artery condition may be diagnosed.
 Post the episodes of a heart attack, ECG readings are vital and can positively suggest the involvement of the right coronary artery.
-It should be noted that the gold standard to diagnose right coronary artery disease is an invasive coronary angiography.
+It should be noted that the gold standard to diagnose right coronary artery disease is invasive coronary angiography.

 Myocardial perfusion imaging with positron emission tomography.